stackwonderflow/osrs_shooting_star_tracker/README.md

 # osrs_shooting_star_tracker
-M's Project - very similar to his star tracker, just added size and time
+M's Project - very similar to his star tracker

-TODO - need to filter the output
+Added: Star Size and Time in exisistance
+       Filter scraped data based on the above added variables

+TODO: Timer refreshes a little too often, need to alter
+      Alter filter based off of new feedback